The NEMESIS Catalogue of Young Stellar Objects for the Orion Star Formation Complex. I. General description of data curation: Data Curation

 \section{Data Curation}

 We reviewed the published literature targeting OSFC with the goal of building the largest catalogue of candidates and confirmed YSOs in the region.
 Our definition of the OSFC field encompasses 564 square degrees that cover the box between RA 74.2 and 92 deg and DEC $-14.1$ and $+17.6$ deg.
 We considered YSOs explicitly listed as members of the Monoceros R2 region (at RA, DEC: 91.94825, -6.37850 deg) to be outside our scope, although some of those were still indirectly included in our compilation.
 The sky distribution of 27,879 collected YSOs is shown in Fig.~\ref{fig:Orion_FOV}.
+Fig.~\ref{fig:workflow} presents a schematic representation of the data curation workflow further described in this section.